danielnuriyev/danielnuriyev.github.io/README.md

 Choose the goal thoughfully and periodically review the goal.

 Setting the goal helps us see which choices match the goal and which do not.
-For example, spending time in front of TV probably does not match any long term goal.
+For example, spending time on your phone probably does not match any long term goal.

 #### Play roles